ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/relationlistfield.md

-# RelationList Field Type
+# RelationList field type

-This Field Type makes it possible to store and retrieve values of a relation to other content items.
+This field type makes it possible to store and retrieve values of a relation to other content items.

 | Name           | Internal name          | Expected input |
 |----------------|------------------------|----------------|
 | `RelationList` | `ezobjectrelationlist` | `mixed`        |

-## PHP API Field Type
+## PHP API field type

 ### Input expectations